-If a given assimilation run does not give a value of $J{\min}$ close to this value then it is an indication that something is wrong with the data assimilation.
-This can also be proved directly for the data assimilation problem (the Bennet-Talagrand theorem).
+If a given assimilation run does not give a value of J{\min} close to this value then it is an indication that something is wrong with the data assimilation.
+This can also be proved directly for the data assimilation problem (the Bennet-Talagrand theorem - see notes on handout for a proof).